NTTRocco/Email-Assistant/README.md

 **Note:**
 - The agent never stores email content outside of `emails_context/`.
 - All analysis and evidence must come from the files in `emails_context/`.
+- You can always trigger the context preparation by simply asking the agent: `prepare context`.